-- You can increase your chances of passing the written exam by obtaining a copy of A Pocket Guide to Public Speaking, 4th Ed.
-(O’Hair, Rubenstein, & Stewart, 2004) and following paying special attention to the areas indicated for review.
+- You can increase your chances of passing the written exam by obtaining a copy of A Pocket Guide to Public Speaking and paying special attention to the areas indicated for review.

-- You can increase your chances of passing the outline and speech assignments by carefully reviewing the explanation on the attached pages and by studying textbook tips and examples.
-Make sure you meet all the basic requirements for the assignment you select.
+- You can increase your chances of passing the outline and speech assignments by carefully reviewing the information provided on Blackboard.
+Make sure you meet all the basic requirements for the assignment

 - Remember that this is not simply a communication competency test, but a course test-out.
-By following the directions in this packet you will help make sure that you are fulfilling the expectations of your evaluators.
+By following the directions provided, you will help make sure that you are fulfilling the expectations of your evaluators.

 Who can I contact if I have questions after reading this information?

-- You should contact the Speech Communication office at (515) 294-7670 for general questions about the speech performance such as, “Where and when will I deliver my speech?” and “Will there be an overhead projector available?”
+- You should contact the Director for the course at firstname.lastname@example.org with specific questions over your work or concerns about the process, as well as with general questions about the speech performance such as, “Where and when will I deliver my speech?” and “Will there be media connection for my laptop?”